vircadia/vircadia-native-core/pkg-scripts/README.md

 # Vircadia Server Packaging Scripts

 Collection of scripts to create server distribution packages.
-Most of these scripts assume use of the build script at https://github.com/vircadia/vircadia-builder, specifically that the following directory structure exists:
+Some of these scripts assume use of the build script at https://github.com/vircadia/vircadia-builder, specifically that the following directory structure exists: